International Student Orientation

 Airport Pickups

-Big Howdy will offer airport pickups for Fall 2025 new international students.
-If you require this service, submit your registration beginning mid-June.
+Big Howdy will offer airport pickups for Spring 2026 new international students.
+If you require this service, submit your registration beginning mid-November.

 Frequently Asked Questions